UMR 866 – DMEM

 Co-Director: FRANÇOIS CASAS

-The Muscle Remodeling and Signaling team is part of UMR 866 Muscle Dynamics and Metabolism, directed by Vincent Ollendorff.
+The Muscle Remodeling and Signaling team is part of UMR 866 Muscle Dynamics and Metabolism, led by Vincent Ollendorff.
 This team includes a group of faculty members from the UFR STAPS.

-Due to its mass and metabolic characteristics, skeletal muscle has remarkable adaptive capabilities.
-The team's project aims to identify the factors controlling muscle plasticity, specifically the balance between atrophy and hypertrophy, as well as the elements involved in maintaining muscle mass and function.
-The team's objectives are:
+Due to its mass and metabolic characteristics, skeletal muscle possesses remarkable adaptive capabilities.
+The team’s project aims to identify the factors that control muscle plasticity—specifically the balance between atrophy and hypertrophy—as well as the mechanisms involved in maintaining muscle mass and function.
+The team’s objectives are:

-- the validation of strategies (nutrition, physical activity, pharmacological treatment, genetic predisposition) likely to improve muscle integrity and function.
+- the validation of strategies (nutrition, physical activity, pharmacological treatment, genetic predisposition) that may improve muscle integrity and function.

-- the characterization of muscle plasticity within the contractile unit itself in response to strength training, endurance training, and/or hypoxia
+- the characterization of muscle plasticity within the contractile unit in response to strength, endurance, and/or hypoxia training

-- Molecular and phenotypic characterization of factors involved in muscle mass regulation, with a focus on the translation factor eIF3f, the stress protein REDD1, the ubiquitin-proteasome system regulator MAFbx, and the growth factor myostatin.
+- the molecular and phenotypic characterization of factors involved in the regulation of muscle mass, with a particular focus on the eIF3f translation factor, the stress protein REDD1, the ubiquitin-proteasome system regulator MAFbx, and the growth factor myostatin.